DSCI-310-2023/dsci-310-group-17/README.md

 The full report can be found [here](https://github.com/erliuu/dsci-310-group-17/blob/main/analysis.ipynb)

 ## Usage
-### Method 1 - For those that want to run with jupyter lab interactively
 1. Clone the GitHub repositry onto your local computer.
 2. Navigate to the root of the project directory.
 3. In your terminal, run the following command: